etlegacy/etlegacy-assets/asset-documentation.rst

 List of all people involved in the creation of the respective asset for possible future questions.
 Sorted alphabetically and limited to 12 chars.
+**"ETL"** implies one or more people from the ETL dev team.
+For more detailed info, consult the github history of the file.

 Resources